Fed's Powell to take the stage amid a suddenly choppy landscape

 Since then, data has shown U.S. job growth reaccelerating unexpectedly, retail sales defying predictions of a slowdown and varying measures of prices offering up inconsistent signals as to whether inflation is on track to return to the Fed's 2% target in a timely manner.

-If that were not enough, the bond market is reeling and tightening financial conditions at a rapid clip, and the most deadly Middle East conflict in years has erupted with no swift resolution in sight and worries it may widen into a regional war with unknown economic consequences.
+If that were not enough, the bond market is reeling and tightening financial conditions at a rapid clip.
+The most deadly Middle East conflict in years has erupted, with no swift resolution in sight and worries it may widen into a regional war with unknown economic consequences.

+Hours before Powell was due to speak, the latest read on the labor market showed new claims for unemployment benefits tumbling to the lowest since January, although the rolls of those on benefits for more than a week edged up to the highest since July.

+At the same time, the bond market sell-off continued, threatening to drive the yield on the 10-year Treasury note that is instrumental as a credit benchmark for households and businesses above the 5% threshold for the first time since 2007.

 Powell's appearance comes less than 48 hours before the beginning of the traditional quiet period ahead of the rate-setting Federal Open Market Committee's meeting on Oct.
 31-Nov.
 1. While a handful of other Fed officials have appearances later on Thursday and Friday before blackout begins on Saturday, it is Powell's remarks that will set the tone for policy expectations heading into that meeting, and financial markets will hang on every word.